Corsaair/markdownlib/README.md

 markdownlib
 ===========

-An ActionScript 3.0 implementation of Markdown to HTML based on the original work of John Gruber.
+An ActionScript 3.0 implementation of Markdown based on the original work of John Gruber.

 A straightforward (as much as possible) port of `Markdown.pl` v*1.0.1*.